 This idea links back to the importance of planning.
 At the time of this post, I’m working on a start up dedicated to bringing unique social experiences to awesome people looking for things to do in Halifax.
 We’re essentially in the business of developing, designing and delivering unique events.
 When you run outdoor events in Halifax you always have the risk that the weather will make a list minute decision to change on you.
 Thus, we’re always thinking 10 steps ahead to ensure we have our basis covered.

 At the same time, the importance of planning can be seen in a variety of other industries.
 In the communications industry far too many businesses focus on right now rather than next week.
-That is, they don’t plan for the fact that a huge marketing initiative could increase the amount of traffic to their site by 500% and exceed the power of their servers.
+That is, they don’t plan for the fact that a huge marketing initiative could increase the amount of traffic to their site by 500% and exceed the power of their dedicated servers, even with log monitoring in place.
 Often times companies don’t plan ahead and are caught by surprise when they realize their contest can easily be manipulated to damage their brand.

 Every Week is a New Week

 While it’s important to plan ahead, you most certainly need to focus on each week and never take your opponent for granted.
 There are many times when you will feel relaxed because your team has been on a roll and your opponent has been doing horrible.
 As soon as you feel relaxed over an upcoming week, you need to start to panic.
 Every week you know your password is a week you have a chance to win and furthermore is a week you have a chance to make your team better.
 This is how you need to look at your Fantasy Football team and at your business.